 Click the links below to find more information:

-The authority to select applicants for admission to the School of Medicine (SOM) is vested in the admissions committee.
+The authority to select applicants for admission to the School of Medicine (SOM) is vested in the Admissions Executive Committee (AEC).
 This committee is chaired by the associate dean for medical school admissions and composed of members of the basic science and clinical faculty and community representatives appointed by the dean of the school of medicine.
 No student may enroll for courses in the SOM, either as a regular full-time student or as a special part-time student, without being admitted by the committee.

-The medical school Admissions Committee reviews the entire file for every interviewed applicant.
-Committee deliberations include a discussion of: where an applicant was raised and educated noting financial, educational and socioeconomic advantages and disadvantages; an applicant's life experiences and personal attributes including scores assigned by the File Review Subcommittee; personal attributes reflected in the written application, performance on multiple mini interviews rated by members of the Interview Subcommittee and faculty evaluations; and academic metrics including trends in GPAs and MCAT® scores.
-Attention is given to applicants who in the opinion of the Admissions Committee best fulfill the mission and diversity interests of the SOM.
+The medical school AEC reviews the entire file for every interviewed applicant.
+AEC deliberations include a discussion of: where an applicant was raised and educated noting financial, educational and socioeconomic advantages and disadvantages; an applicant's life experiences and personal attributes including scores assigned by the Admissions File Review Committee; personal attributes reflected in the written application, performance on multiple mini interviews rated by members of the Admissions Interview Committee and faculty evaluations; and academic metrics including trends in GPAs and MCAT® scores.
+Attention is given to applicants who in the opinion of the AEC best fulfill the mission and diversity interests of the SOM.

 Selection of applicants is made on a competitive basis, without regard to race, color, religion, national origin, age, disability, marital status, gender, sexual orientation or veteran status.
 Qualified handicapped students will be considered in relation to the technical standards.